 3. The Louis J. Guillette, Jr. Graduate Student Travel Award

 This award is made in honor of the memory of Professor Louis Guillette, Jr. An award in the amount of US$500 will be made at the time of the biennial NASCE conference to a graduate student or postdoctoral fellow working in the general area of field/wildlife endocrinology.
-Awardees must apply prior to the conference, and will be selected based on review of their curriculum vitae and the quality of their presentation at the biennial NASCE conference.
+Awardees must apply prior to the conference, and will be selected based on review of their curriculum vitae and the quality of their submitted abstract for the upcoming biennial NASCE conference.

-Donations to the Louis J. Guillette, Jr. Graduate Student Travel Award Fund can be made via Paypal by following the link below, or by check made out to the North American Society for Comparative Endocrinology sent to Dr. Robert J. Denver, NASCE Banker, 830 N University Avenue, The University of Michigan, Ann Arbor, MI 48109-1048 USA.
+Donations to the Louis J. Guillette, Jr. Graduate Student Travel Award Fund can be made via Paypal by following the link below, or by check made out to the North American Society for Comparative Endocrinology sent to Dr. Chris Martyniuk, NASCE Banker, Department of Physiological Sciences, University of Florida, 2187 Mowry Road, Bldg 471, PO Box 110885, Gainesville, FL, 32611, USA.